TeamGleason/ProjectInsight/README.md

 # Project Insight

-> Temporary project hold as we work through some bumps in the road
+> Project hold as we work through some bumps in the road

 Team Gleason is excited to announce Project Insight, the creation of an open dataset of facial imagery of people living with ALS, to help advance innovation in computer vision and broaden the input potential for connectivity and communication.